-110/110/2012 s.
-181 Part 3 - Tribunal (b) on the application of any approved medical practitioner; or (c) on the application of any person with the necessary standing.
-(2A) The Tribunal may vary a treatment order whether or not it has conducted a review under this section.
-(3) Within 24 hours of varying a treatment order, the Tribunal is to - (a) give a copy of its determination to the patient (together with a statement of rights in a form approved by the President of the Tribunal); and (b) give a copy of its determination to - (i) if the order has required or will require the patient's admission to an approved hospital, the controlling authority of that approved hospital; and (ii) if the patient is also a forensic approved hospital unless it is satisfied that the approved hospital -

-- (ii) if the patient is also a forensic patient, the CFP and the controlling authority of the relevant SMHU; and - (iii) in any other case, the CCP. - (4) The Tribunal is not to vary a treatment order so as to require a patient who is a child to be admitted to and, if necessary, detained in an
+- (b) on the application of any approved medical practitioner; or - (c) on the application of any person with the necessary standing. - (2A) The Tribunal may vary a treatment order whether or not it has conducted a review under this section. - (3) Within 24 hours of varying a treatment order, the Tribunal is to - (a) give a copy of its determination to the patient (together with a statement of rights in a form approved by the President of the Tribunal); and - (b) give a copy of its determination to - (i) if the order has required or will require the patient's admission to an approved hospital, the controlling authority of that approved hospital; and - (ii) if the patient is also a forensic patient, the controlling authority of the relevant SMHU; and - (iii) the Chief Psychiatrist. - (4) The Tribunal is not to vary a treatment order so as to require a patient who is a child to be admitted to and, if necessary, detained in an approved hospital unless it is satisfied that the approved hospital -